locoxsoco/GG-Assist/README.md

 ## ✨ What Can You Build?
 - 🐍 Python plugins for rapid development
 - ⚡ C++ plugins for performance-critical applications
-- 🤖 AI-powered plugins using our ChatGPT integration
+- 🤖 AI-powered plugins using our ChatGPT assisted plugin builder
 - 🔌 Custom system interactions
 - 🎮 Game and application integrations